Qianna/Project-2-ETL/README.md

 ## Load
 * Using pymongo, four cleaned dataframes were imported into MongoDB.
 Each dataframe was loaded into MongoDB as a collection in the animal_shelter_db database.
+* The database was created to host animal shelter intake and outcome record from different city to help people understand the operational processes at these animal shelters.
+* We can also use the data to examine tempoal trends in how many animals were housed at animal shelters and how many of them were adopted, etc. across different years.
+The trends can also be compared across different cities.